Transmission in pseudospin-1 and pseudospin-3/2 semimetals with linear dispersion through scalar and vector potential barriers: Pseudospin-1 Fermions

 and $v_g$ denotes the magnitude of the group velocity associated with the Dirac cone.
 The energy eigenvalues are given by:

-where $k= \sqrt{k_x^2 +k_y^2+k_z^2}$, and demonstrate two linearly dispersing bands and a flat band crossing at a point.
+where $k= \sqrt{k_x^2 +k_y^2+k_z^2}$, and demonstrate two linearly dispersing bands and a flat-band crossing at a point.
 Here the ``$+$" and ``$-$" signs refer to the linearly dispersing conduction and valence bands, respectively.
 The corresponding normalized eigenvectors are given by:

 respectively, where the $\frac{1} { \mathcal{N}_s}$ and $\frac{1} {\mathcal{N}_0 }$ denote the corresponding normalization factors.